 Spring is a botanist’s delight as various flowers start to bloom. and plants start budding after their long dormancy in winter.
 Flowers such as rhododendron, wild azaleas, and edelweiss cover the meadows like carpet and add a new sense of wonder.to Bhutan’s landscape.

 2. Summer (June, July & August):

-It is an abundant time of the year as flowers are in full bloom and valleys are covered in green, weeping willows sweep the banks of many of the river and pine cone glisten in the sun, so full with risen they are ready to plummet to the ground.
+It is an abundant time of the year as flowers are in full bloom and valleys are covered in green.
+Also, the weeping willows sweep the banks of many of the river and pine cones glisten in the sun, so full with risen they are ready to plummet to the ground.

 3. Autumn (September, October & November)

 This is the time when the entire landscape turns into golden color.
-The farmers harvesting their crops in the golden colored paddy fields under the crisp blue skies is just an amazing view of Bhutan’s landscape in the Autumn season.
+The farmers harvesting their crops in the golden-colored paddy fields under the crisp blue skies.
+Furthermore, this is the time for an amazing view of Bhutan’s landscape in the Autumn season.